<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 "30 minutes is enough to cover everything and answer all your questions.
 How about early next week, would you have half an hour on Monday or Tuesday?"

-Once you’ve booked the meeting, send through a calendar invite, ideally when you’re still on the call so you can check that they receive and confirm it.
-Then schedule your calendar to email them with a reminder a day before the booked date or the morning of, confirming their attendance.
+Once you've booked the meeting, send through a calendar invite, ideally when you're still on the call, so you can check that they received it and confirm it.
+Then schedule your calendar to email a reminder a day before the booked date or the morning of, confirming their attendance.

-This may sound obvious, but 50% of reps don’t send confirmation emails after setting an appointment – don’t be one of them.
+This may sound obvious, but many sales reps make this mistake and don't send confirmation emails after setting an appointment.
+Don't be one of them.
+You want the opportunity to prove that your product can solve their problems.

 You can send a simple email along the lines of: